Other Resources for Social Ventures Teams

 The Columbia Design Studio teaches students, alumni, and faculty customer-centric methodologies for developing innovative and practical solutions to ill-defined problems.
 These methodologies, called “human-centered design,” give entrepreneurs an agile approach to gaining critical customer insights and integrating them into their products, services, and businesses.
 The Design Studio is located in Room 430 of the Riverside Church (490 Riverside Dr, New York, NY 10027).
 If you have any questions about finding the Studio, please contact [email protected].

 The GSAPP Incubator is a launch pad for new ideas and projects about architecture, culture, and the city.
 Drawing on Columbia GSAPP guest lecturers, discourse, and studio culture, the Incubator hosts and encourages a wide range of ventures initiated by recent Columbia GSAPP graduates.
-More information can be found here, and questions can be sent to Agustin Schang at [email protected].
+Visit this site for more information, and questions can be sent to Agustin Schang at [email protected].

 Innovation and Entrepreneurship @ Columbia is a cross-University incubator program that nurtures and leverages ideas and technologies within Columbia University that have the potential to generate returns in the form of new products or services, processes, licensing revenues, and strategic alliances.
 Faculty members, staff members, and students from across the University are invited to compete for admission to IE @ Columbia, and participation is free of charge.
 Preference is given to well-balanced teams of three to five people with a compelling idea for a high-potential venture.